-No public health and safety concerns were identified in the assessment under the proposed conditions of use.
-A microbiological assessment concluded that the GM T. reesei host strain is neither pathogenic nor toxigenic, and a biotechnology assessment confirmed the presence and stability of the inserted DNA.
+No public health and safety concerns were identified in the assessment of the alphaglucosidase under the additional proposed use.
+A microbiological assessment confirmed that the GM host strain is neither pathogenic nor toxigenic, and a biotechnology assessment confirmed the genetic modification is as previously described and that the inserted gene has been stably introduced.